Gaylor v. Mnuchin

-Pastor Chris spends countless hours leading his church’s many community ministries, such as the Chicago Peace Campaign, which has been successful in bringing peace to areas devastated by violence; the Journeymen program that mentors at-risk youth; and a homeless ministry focused on feeding the hungry and providing blankets and toiletry kits.
+The leader of a predominantly African-American congregation, Pastor Chris Butler devotes his life to serving communities in Chicago’s poorest neighborhoods.
+Pastor Chris spends countless hours leading his church’s community ministries, including the Chicago Peace Campaign, which has been successful in bringing peace to areas devastated by violence; the Journeymen program that mentors at-risk youth; and a homeless ministry focused on feeding the hungry and providing blankets and toiletry kits.

-Defending all faith leaders from discrimination
+Becket defends all faith leaders from discrimination

 In 2011, a federal court ruled that the tax exemption for housing allowances was unconstitutional.
 After the Seventh Circuit threw out that ruling on technical grounds, FFRF sued again in 2016.
 In January 2017, the court allowed Becket to intervene in the case on behalf of Pastor Chris Butler and Bishop Edward Peecher of Chicago Embassy Church, Father Patrick Malone of Holy Cross Anglican Church, and the Diocese of Chicago and Mid-America of the Russian Orthodox Church Outside of Russia.
 In October 2017, the district court again struck down the tax exemption for housing allowances.